 Like a few other early astronomers, Galileo believed in models of our solar system that suggested that, instead of the sun orbiting around the earth, which was the prevalent thought of the day, it is actually the other way around:- the earth is in orbit around the sun.

 As you may know from your history classes, during the time Galileo lived, the Church was considered to be the most powerful entity of the day.

 It had the power to take life.

 The power to torture.

 The power to imprison.

-And yet in spite of all of these risks, Galileo stood up for his beliefs, and publicly stated what he knew to be true.
+And yet in spite of all of these risks, Galileo stood up for his beliefs and publicly stated what he knew to be the truth.

 I remember standing there and asking myself,- who amongst us would have the strength and courage to do that?